South Downs Way, looking toward Beachy Head

 Bag Transport

 We carried everything we needed for the South Downs Way in our backpacks, but you don’t have to.
-South Downs Bag Transfers offers bag transportation services, where they’ll collect your pack or suitcase from your accommodation each morning, and drop it at your destination before you arrive.
+Luggage Transfers offers bag transportation services, where they’ll collect your pack or suitcase from your accommodation each morning and drop it at your destination before you arrive.

 A daypack with just water, snacks, and a jacket is much easier to carry long distances than a full pack.
 Since you’ll usually be booking your accommodation in advance anyway, this approach can work pretty well if it’s something you’re after.

-That said, at £30 per transfer, prices are very expensive for a single bag.
+That said, at £27+ per transfer, prices are very expensive for a single bag.
 By way of comparison, the same service for the Hadrian’s Wall Path costs £10.
-Per-person costs are more reasonable for multiple bags if you’re travelling in a group, however.
+Per-person costs are more reasonable for multiple bags if you’re travelling in a group, at least.

 Weather